SpellholdStudios/Rupert_the_Dye_Merchant/README.md

 - Added Russian translation (BWP Russian Textpack team).
 - Restored German translation.
 - Fixed typos in English .tra files.
-- Re-formated, updated, renamed readme file to *rupert-readme-english.html*, then moved it into new "*readme*" folder.
+- Re-formated, updated and renamed readme file to *rupert-readme-english.html*, then moved it into new "*readme*" folder.
 - Removed useless useless files and "*backup*" folder.
 - Reorganized mod architecture tree: created or renamed folders to sort files according to their types.
 - Lower cased files.